-Here are a few things to consider:
+Here are a few things to consider.

-- Think about where to publish.
 What are the key journals or book publishers in your field?
 Do you have to follow any requirements from your funding body?

-- Make sure you are copyright aware.
 See our Protecting your work page for more information.

-- The Research School organises seminars on the Publication Process and Writing for Academic Journals.
-These are open to anyone; details can be found in the Staff Development Workshops via the University’s staff page.
+The Research School organises seminars on the Publication Process and Writing for Academic Journals.
+These are open to anyone, details can be found in the Staff Development Workshops via the University’s staff page.

-- If you are thinking of publishing under gold open access, you can apply for funding to cover the fee.
 Staff can apply through the staff page, please click on Open Access Funding under Your Online Services.
 Research students should contact John-Paul Wilson in the first instance.